profsmith89/ctps/_sources/chap08.md

 Before moving on, take a moment and think about collecting survey data.
 How might this data collection process result in incorrect captured values?
 Consider as many steps in the process of surveying people that you can imagine.
 ```

+## Noise and its removal

-**Noise and its removal.** We describe incorrect values in our data that are a result of errors and bad samples as *noise*.
+We describe incorrect values in our data that are a result of errors and bad samples as *noise*.
 Ideally, we want to make changes to our data to eliminate everything that is noise and replace it with the appropriate ground-truth values.
 In digital photography, this is called *image enhancement* or *photo retouching*.
 In data science, this is called *data cleaning*.

 Unfortunately in real life, we might not always know the ground truth, and in general, we have three options: